Germantown Second Saturday Festival is Saturday, May 12, 2018 from 12 p.m. – 5 p.m.

 PRESIDENT GEORGE WASHINGTON lived here twice, to seek refuge from the 1793 Yellow Fever epidemic in Philadelphia and as a summer retreat for the First Family in 1794.
 This National Park Service site also interprets over three centuries of Germantown history, the 1777 Battle of Germantown and former owners of this historic house, including the Morris family.

-Eat + Shop
+Eat + Shop at the Vendor Marketplace

-The festival will be held rain or shine!
+The festival is rain or shine.

 Festival Parking, Public Transit, and Road Closures